salmer/CppDeveloperRoadmap/English/Books/Junior.md

 - [Steve McConnell - Code Complete: A Practical Handbook of Software Construction](https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670)

     Despite the book ages, it might be called a developer's "bible".
 It systemizes all knowledge of how the IT industry looks like.
-This book also proposes tonnes of useful advice: how to grow and become a 1-st class professional.
+This book also proposes tons of useful advice: how to grow and become a 1-st class professional.

 ## Computer Science

 - [Thomas H. Cormen - Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844)

     This book is a perfect continuation after "Grokking algorithms".
-This book introduces common algorithms of sorting, working with lists, etc., but it's already presented on another level.
+This book introduces common algorithms of sorting, working with lists, etc., but gives more details.
 It is written in a friendly way.
 It will be helpful to prepare yourself for deep diving in algorithms area.

 ## C++